How to Move a Hot Tub

 Many professional moving companies offer hot tub relocation services, but costs vary depending on distance, accessibility and whether special equipment, like a crane, is required.
 Some movers specialize in heavy or oversized items, so it’s best to check with local providers.

-Moving a hot tub is doable if you have people to help and don’t need a crane.
-Most hot tubs can be moved with four people, a dolly, plywood and straps.
-Two people can move a smaller tub using the roller method, assuming the terrain is flat.
+Moving a hot tub is realistic if you have people to help and don’t need a crane.
+Most hot tubs can be moved with four people, a dolly, plywood and safety straps.
+Two people alone can move a smaller tub using the roller method, assuming the terrain is flat.

 If the tub is on an elevated deck or in an enclosed yard, hiring a crane may be necessary.
-This can make keeping the tub less worthwhile since renting a crane can be costly — sometimes around $2,000 just for the equipment.
-If moving your hot tub requires too much effort or expense, it may be worth considering leaving it behind and including the hot tub with the sale of your home.
+This route might make keeping the tub less worthwhile since renting a crane can be costly — sometimes around $2,000 just for the equipment.
+If moving your hot tub would require too much effort or expense, it may be worth leaving it behind and including it with the sale of your home.

 Did you find this article helpful? |